Maria Valtorta: Other books

-After Valtorta's death in 1961 several books based on material contained in her handwritten notebooks were gradually published.
-Her autobiography, which she had completed in 1943 was published in 1969.
-In 1972 the Book of Azariah was published, based on material she had written every Sunday from the end of February 1946 to the beginning of February 1947.
-The book contains spiritual lessons about the Catholic masses said on those Sundays.
+After Valtorta's death in 1961, several books based on material contained in her handwritten notebooks were gradually published.
+Her autobiography, which she had completed in 1943, was published in 1969.
+In 1972, her Book of Azariah was published, based on material she had written every Sunday from the end of February 1946 to the beginning of February 1947.
+The book contains spiritual lessons about the Catholic Masses said on those Sundays.
 Valtorta wrote that the lessons were given to her by Azariah, her guardian angel.

-In 1976 the first of the four volumes of her "Notebooks" were published, based on material interspersed with the text for her Poem within the 122 school notebooks which she had used to write her text was published in Italian.
-In 1977 the book "Lessons on the Epistle of Paul to the Romans" was published in Italian, containing comments on Paul's Letter to the Romans.
-In 2006 additional unpublished pages from her handwritten notebooks were gathered and published in Italian as the "Small Notebooks".
+In 1976 the first of the four volumes of her "Notebooks" were published.
+These were based on material interspersed with the text for her Poem within the 122 school notebooks which she had used to write her text.
+In 1977 the book Lessons on the Epistle of Paul to the Romans was published in Italian, containing comments on Paul's Letter to the Romans.
+In 2006 additional unpublished pages from her handwritten notebooks were gathered and published in Italian as the Small Notebooks.
 Valtorta's books were translated into other languages beside Italian.

 Legacy

 Before her death in 1961, Valtorta assigned her assistant Marta Diciotti as the heir to her writings, and in 2001 Marta Diciotti in turn assigned Emilio and Claudia Pisani as her heirs.
 The Pisanis then formed a foundation dedicated to the works of Maria Valtorta.
 Since Valtorta's death the Pisani organization has been publishing books based on Valtorta's handwritten notebooks and her Poem has been translated into over 20 languages.
 Yearly conferences on the scientific and theological aspects of her writings are held in Italy.

-Separately, the Maria Valtorta Foundation was formed in 2009 in Viareggio by Fr.
-Ernesto Zucchini, a professor of theology, and has been holding yearly conferences on the writings of Valtorta in Viareggio, and presentations about her at various locations in Italy.
-The conference on 12 October 2021 (the 60th anniversary of Valtorta's death) was attended by Msgr.
-Paolo Giulietti, the Archbishop of Lucca, who has jurisdiction over the city of Viareggio, and he gave a talk about the life and writings of Valtorta.
+Separately, the Maria Valtorta Foundation was formed in 2009 in Viareggio by Ernesto Zucchini, a priest and professor of theology, and has been holding yearly conferences on the writings of Valtorta in Viareggio, and presentations about her at various locations in Italy.
+The conference on 12 October 2021 (the 60th anniversary of Valtorta's death) was attended by Paolo Giulietti, the Archbishop of Lucca, who has jurisdiction over the city of Viareggio, and he gave a talk about the life and writings of Valtorta.

+Over the years, authors such as Daniel Klimek and Rene Laurentin have discussed Valtorta's work along with those of Maria Agreda and Anne Catherine Emmerich.
+Klimek, a Franciscan priest and theologian, states that although all three authors have claimed visions, their writings conflict at various points.
+He adds that Valtorta's work has been impressive due to the knowledge it contains regarding obscure geographic locations identified after her death.
+Laurentin performed specific comparisons of the works of the three authors and noted similarities, but also differences.